HannaMussa/zanzibartours/testing.md

 | **Package card not responsive** – Content overflowed or misaligned on various devices.             | Standardized image sizes and ensured `<p>` elements had a similar word count for consistency. | ![Package Responsiveness](assets/images/documentation/testing/bugs/packages-resp.png) |
 | **Booking form selector pre-selected by default** – Users could not start with an empty selection. | Added `selected disabled` to the "Select a tour" `<option>` to prevent auto-selection.        | ![Booking Form Issue](assets/images/documentation/testing/bugs/booking.png)           |

+All existing features worked correctly and served their intended purpose.
 </details>

 ## Unfixed Bugs